 - Air purifiers and humidifiers

 Whether it’s aspirin, antibiotics or any other kind of prescription or non-prescription medication, if you’re not taking it anymore and/or it’s past the expiration date, you should consider disposing of it responsibly.
 According to the Food and Drug Administration (FDA), some medicines can be very harmful if they are taken by someone other than the person intended.
 The Environmental Protection Agency states that some medications can be harmful to the environment if not disposed of properly.

-As much as half of the energy used in your home goes to heating and cooling, says EnergyStar.gov.
+As much as half of the energy used in your home goes to heating and cooling, says Energy.gov.
 So schedule a tune-up of your cooling system now to make sure your unit is running efficiently when the mercury starts to rise.
-According to EnergyStar, as part of the inspection, your HVAC pro should check your thermostat settings, tighten all electrical connections on motors, lubricate all moving parts, check the condensate drain, clean air conditioning coils, check the refrigerant level, and clean and adjust blower components.
+According to ENERGY STAR, as part of the inspection, your HVAC pro should check your thermostat settings, tighten all electrical connections on motors, lubricate all moving parts, check the condensate drain, clean air conditioning coils, check the refrigerant level and clean and adjust blower components.

 If you own a property with a well, you likely know that it’s up to you to make sure the water is safe to drink.
 The Centers for Disease Control and Prevention (CDC) suggest testing your well each spring for potential mechanical problems and to identify basic water contaminants, like total coliform bacteria, nitrates, total dissolved solids, and pH levels.
 Of course, if you notice a change in the color or taste of your water, you should test more frequently, the CDC says.
 And there can be other contaminants that are specific to your area.

 Your best bet, according to the CDC, is to check in with the local health department, or another water professional, to identify additional contaminants that should be part of your test.
 The Environmental Protection Agency has additional tips on keeping your well safe.